with Elves and Goblins, though we dared to build

 A stock Aesop, affirming the usefulness and importance of story-telling.
 This can be done by having a story accomplish some useful end, but more often it is simply a matter of making the story-tellers the good guys and those who oppose story-telling the villains.
 Probably due to the fact that Most Writers Are Writers.

 This trope is about how it's good to create stories.
 Compare "Reading Is Cool" Aesop, which is about how it's good to read stories.
+See also The Power of Language, about the medium stories are often told through.

-- The Worlds' End story arc of Neil Gaiman's The Sandman (issues 51-56) is composed of a series of stories told by stranded travelers at an inn positioned between realities, an inverted Canterbury Tales.
+- The Worlds' End story arc of The Sandman (1989) (issues 51-56) is composed of a series of stories told by stranded travelers at an inn positioned between realities, an inverted Canterbury Tales.
 They have a framing story, which is eventually revealed to be one told by its narrator to a bartender.
 The next-to-last issue of the arc, "Cerements", has a story within a story itself...meaning there's five layers of storytelling going on at once.
 One of the characters, the narrator's friend, says she has no stories, and attempts to deconstruct the others told along Freudian lines.
 She decides to stay at the inn when everyone goes on their respective ways, implicitly abandoning her former life for one that will someday be a story worth telling.

 - This is one of the many possible readings of Loki: Agent of Asgard ("Warning: Your reading of the text affects the text.
-Use your power wisely." it's very very meta), where Loki successfully changes by retelling their own story and claiming the title of God of Stories to escape the stigma attached to their original God of Lies one.
+Use your power wisely."
+It's very, very meta), where Loki successfully changes by retelling their own story and claiming the title of God of Stories to escape the stigma attached to their original God of Lies one.

 - The movie Big Fish.
 It's more about how a fake interesting life is better than boring old reality, but it fits in there.